|

 You will see a suit of armor made of stone.
 Weighing nearly 20kg, it was impossible to wear in battle.
 It was “Spirit Armor”—made solely for the ghost soldiers.

-Suit of armor made from limestone plaques
+A heavy suit of armor made from limestone plates

 9. The Han Dynasty: A Shift to Daily Life